artempronozin95/Pan-genome-graph-plotting/README.md

 # Pan-genome graph plotting

 ## Introduction
 To date, there are only few programs that can detect the core and variable parts of the pan-genome and build graphs based on them.
 Those that exist are more suitable for Windows than for Linux.
 Thus, we have written a script that allows convenient and fast calculation of the number of variable and core genes for pan-genome and pan-transcriptome.
 The script works based on the results of the Orthofinder program or any other orthologous group search programs.
+Also it can work with expression data from Kallisto or same programs.
 This script can be run on any operating system because it is written in Python.

 ## Installation
 You need too install the next Python packages: